 We are celebrating our 75th anniversary as British Council in the Netherlands in 2020-21 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
-Expand the boxes below to read the full stories by Eldridge Labinjo, Abi Daruvalla, Jamie Coomarasamy, and Charlotte Rixten.
-New stories will be added in the months to come.
+Expand the boxes below to read the full stories by Eldridge Labinjo, Jamie Coomarasamy, Charlotte Rixten, Zoe Elliott and Christine Anderton.

 75 UK-NL Stories - Communication

 I think many of us will be familiar with the saying ‘there's a good book inside all of us’.
 That may or may not be true, but in my personal experience what is true, is that we all have a message that at some point needs sharing.
 The problem is often not being able to, or knowing how, to best share that message.

 A few years back while working for a new client, I was asked to have a session with Mike, who drove a London black cab.